Smart cities and e-government

 As part of its role as Smart Region academic referent in collaboration with the SPW and the Agence du Numérique, funded by the Walloon Recovery Plan, the Namur Digital Institute is carrying out a number of initiatives aimed at helping public bodies to publish and exploit open data.
 These involve providing support on legal issues, organising the annual Vivre la Ville conference, supervising projects using open data in the Data Analytics course, and finally drafting a guide proposing a roadmap for the publication and use of open data for public bodies.

 This guide details the open data publication process in all its stages and explains how open data can be reused to develop innovative services or set up citizen participation projects.
 The guide is illustrated by examples and recommendations based on scientific literature.
-Download the guide (PDF).
+You can download the guide here ...

 Key publications